 Great Fishing in Lake Shikaribetsu

-The Miyabe char is an endemic species here at Lake Shikaribetsu, evolving from Dolly Verden (Miyabe char is a subspecies of Dolly Verden).
-Over 10 thousand years ago, ancestral Dolly Verden were land-locked due to volcanic activities, then evolving in a unique way.
-Miyabe chars have changed to feed mainly on planktons, which led to the greater number of gill rakers; an organ for filtering food (planktons).
-Mr. Masamitsu Oshima named the fish Miyabe char after Dr. Kingo Miyabe, who found that Miyabe char could be distinguishable from Dolly Verden in terms of the number of gill rakers.
+The Miyabe char is an endemic species here at Lake Shikaribetsu, evolving from Dolly Varden (Miyabe char is a subspecies of Dolly Varden).
+Over 10 thousand years ago, ancestral Dolly Varden were land-locked due to volcanic activities and evolved in a unique way.
+Miyabe char feed mainly on plankton, which led to an increased number of gill rakers—an organ used for filtering food (plankton).
+Mr. Masamitsu Oshima named the fish Miyabe char after Dr. Kingo Miyabe, who discovered that Miyabe char could be distinguished from Dolly Varden by the number of gill rakers.

-Miyabe char in Lake Shikaribetsu have three body colors (green, brown and blue) corresponding to their living habits/environments.
-Especially the blue one with pink and orange dots is extremely beautiful, called “jewel of lake”.
-Average size of the char is around 30cm, but over-40cm one is often caught these days.
-Our record is 64cm.
-People have found the chars around 70cm.
-Although nobody has ever caught anything larger than that.
+Miyabe char in Lake Shikaribetsu have three body colors (green, brown and blue) corresponding to their living habits and environments.
+The blue one with pink and orange dots is especially beautiful and is often called the “jewel of the lake”.
+The average size of the char is around 30 cm, but fish over 40 cm are often caught these days.
+Our record is 64 cm, and some anglers have reported seeing fish close to 70 cm, although none larger have ever been caught.

-The population of the Miyabe char has seriously decreased due to overfishing and was protected as endangered species.
-Thanks to the preservation, the population has come back like better than*before.
-For preserving the Miyabe char to next generations, Shikaoi Town introduced the catch & release system from 2005.
-Also they set up various rules such as fish hook, seasons (50 days in a year) and the number of anglers (50 people per day).
-For sustainable resource management, we would like to ask you to fill some catch data forms.
+The population of Miyabe char once declined significantly due to overfishing and was listed as an endangered species.
+Thanks to preservation efforts, the population has recovered.
+To protect Miyabe char for future generations, Shikaoi Town introduced a catch-and-release system in 2005.
+Various regulations are also in place, including hook restrictions, limited seasons (about 50 days per year), and a limit of 50 anglers per day.
+For sustainable resource management, we kindly ask anglers to fill out catch data forms.

 Seasons